Guillaume-Garrigos/moodlexport/README.md

 ## Changelog

-- v.0.0.23
+- v.0.0.24 Solves issue #5
-    - Forgot to load some modules. [https://github.com/Guillaume-Garrigos/moodlexport/pull/4](Merge) from [@gregnordin]
+- v.0.0.23 Forgot to load some modules. [https://github.com/Guillaume-Garrigos/moodlexport/pull/4](Merge) from [@gregnordin]
-- v.0.0.22
-    - Add a new feature to insert images.
+- v.0.0.22 Add a new feature to insert images.
-- v.0.0.21
-    - The parser used to handle `$`'s was wayyy to slow.
+- v.0.0.21 The parser used to handle `$`'s was wayyy to slow.
 This is corrected now.
 - v.0.0.20
     - I realized that depending on Moodle's version, or depending on how the administrator implements it, inline math like `$e^x$` can not be recognized.
 Moodle's doc [says](https://docs.moodle.org/3x/fr/Utilisation_de_la_notation_TeX) it is not supported.
 So, now, every inline math `$e^x$` is converted into `\(e^x\)` just before exporting the data into XML.
 This allows the user to painlessly type latex as usual with `$`'s.
     - Now TEX files are generated without spaces or `_` in the filename.
 Because latexmk wasn't happy when generating pdfs.